Please Clap (timestamp (00:29)

 REQUIRED READING:

-Thomas Makepeace Thackery, Vanity Fair
+Thomas Makepeace Thackery, Vanity Fair, pp. tba

 April 4